Shreyash-Sheth/FinTech-Profit-Optimizer-reducing-Credit-Risk-with-XGBoost/README.md

 <img width="1189" height="590" alt="image" src="https://github.com/user-attachments/assets/e38eb14e-3988-44c0-9993-3fc1443329eb" />

 *(Figure 3: Actual Default Rate by Sub-Grade.
 The clear upward trend validates data quality.)*

----sis.ipynb` in Jupyter Lab or VS Code.
-    * Ensure the raw data file is in the root directory (or update the path in the notebook).
----